Cryptolens/license-server/README.md

 C:\> LicenseServer.exe 5000
 ```

-You can also specify inside the application.
+You can also specify the port inside the application.

 > Please make sure to check that this port is open so that other computers in the network can access it (shown below).